October 28th, 2012

 It’s my conviction that the benefits of an XML workflow are so enormous and so compelling that we have to find a way to make it work.

 I’m going to be co-presenting a webinar for Aptara on November 8th.
 It’s a bit of a wolf in sheep’s clothing.
-We’re calling it A Roadmap to Efficiently Producing Multi-Format/Multi-Screen eBooks, but it’s secretly about XML and publishing.
+We’re calling it A Roadmap to Efficiently Producing Multi-Format/Multi-Screen eBooks (link broken), but it’s secretly about XML and publishing.
 Because, after all, how else are you going to efficiently produce content for multiple formats without XML?

 XML can be simplified.